humahq/huma-sdk/README.md

 - [**Aliases**](docs/aliases.md): Manage aliases for rules.
   - `fetch_aliases`: Retrieve aliases.

-## Installation

-TODO: Add installation instructions.

-## Getting Started

-TODO: Provide information on how to get started with the SDK.

-## Environment

 Before you start, make sure you have created a `.env` file from `sample.env` and update it with your actual credentials.